 Back then, Schooners was a rustic beach bar.
 You could get a plate of nachos or, if you were lucky, a cheeseburger!
 But, the locals loved it, and laid claim to the place.
 Atchafalaya and Telluride were the most popular bands in those days, and, when they played, the crowds were so huge that the cops would have to direct traffic!

 Over the years, not much has changed at Schooners.
-Cops still have to direct traffic when the crowds pour in to see their favorite bands or attend the annual Lobster Festival & Tournament.
+Cops still have to direct traffic when the crowds pour in to see their favorite bands or attend our annual beach events.
 The beer is ice cold, the pace is kicked back.
-There are waverunners, sailboats and sandcastles... there's always a volleyball game on the beach.
+There are wave runners, sail boats and sandcastles... there's always a volleyball game on the beach.
 All day long, the locals wander up from their lounge chairs and umbrellas to grab a bite of lunch or cool off with a frozen margarita at the bar.
-The band cranks up early every afternoon, so the dance floor is crowded before the sun sets, and it stays that way til 2 or 3 in the morning.

-Schooners, the Last Local Beach Club, is open 7 days a week from 10 in the morning till the wee, wee hours of the night.
+Schooners, the Last Local Beach Club, is open 7 days a week for lunch and dinner, till the wee, wee hours of the night.
 Lunch is awesome.
 Dinner is awesome.
 The bands are awesome.
 The beach is awesome.
 The sunsets are awesome.
-As a matter of fact, this just might be the best place on earth.
+As a matter of fact, this just might be the best place on the planet.